CommonAccord/Cmacc-Org/Doc/G/NW-NDA/00/Form/NDA-Frame-and-Outline.md

 Copy.Ti=Copies of Information Made by Recipient

-Return.Ti=Return of Information by Recient
+Return.Ti=Return of Information by Recipient

 Def.Ti=Definitions